ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

  can  Academy  of Actuaries and I meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion  contained herein.
+  FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
+  This  bill  would  increase  the  wage  ranges  to which Tier 6 member contribution rates are  applied  effective  April  1,  2025  by  $5,000.
+ Beginning  on April 1, 2026, the wage ranges would increase each year by the annual inflation rate rounded up to the next tenth of a percent, not to exceed three percent.
+  The current contribution rates and wage ranges for Tier 6 members are:
+  * three (3) percent for wages of $45,000 or less,
+  * three and one-half (3.5) percent for wages greater than $45,000  but not more than $55,000,
+  *  four  and one-half (4.5) percent for wages greater than $55,000 but not more than $75,000,
+  * five and  three-quarters  (5.75)  percent  for  wages  greater  than
+ $75,000 but not more than $100,000, or
+  * six (6) percent for wages greater than $100,000.
+  Insofar  as  this bill affects the New York State and Local Employees' Retirement System (NYSLERS), if this legislation is enacted  during  the 2024  Legislative  Session,  there  would  be an increase in the present value of future costs of  approximately  $660  million  which  would  be shared by the State of New York and all local participating employers in the  NYSLERS.
+These  costs  will be funded by increasing Tier 6 billing rates by an average 0.5% of salary.
+  The increased billing rates will result  in  a  recurring,  increasing annual  contribution  beginning in the fiscal year ending March 31, 2026 of approximately $38 million to the State of New York and  approximately
+ S. 3614--D  12

+ $54 million to local participating employers in the NYSLERS.
+THESE ANNU- AL COSTS ARE EXPECTED TO INCREASE SIGNIFICANTLY IN FUTURE YEARS and will vary  by  employer  based  upon the plan coverage and salary reported in Tier 6.
+  Insofar  as  this bill affects the New York State and Local Police and Fire Retirement System (NYSLPFRS), if this legislation is enacted during the 2024 Legislative Session, there would be an increase in the  present value of future costs of approximately $11 million which would be shared by  the  State  of New York and all local participating employers in the NYSLPFRS.
+These costs will be funded by increasing Tier 6 billing  rates by an average 0.1% of salary.
+  The  increased  billing  rates  will result in a recurring, increasing annual contribution beginning in the fiscal year ending March  31,  2026 of  approximately  $400,000  to  the State of New York and approximately
+ $1.4 million to local participating employers  in  the  NYSLPFRS.
+THESE ANNUAL  COSTS ARE EXPECTED TO INCREASE SIGNIFICANTLY IN FUTURE YEARS and will vary by employer based upon the plan coverage and  salary  reported in Tier 6.
+  Summary of relevant resources:
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can  be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
+  This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
+  This estimate, dated February 14, 2024,  and  intended  for  use  only during  the  2024  Legislative  Session,  is  Fiscal  Note No. 2024-123, prepared by the Actuary for the New  York  State  and  Local  Retirement System.